kirillplatonov/shopify-hotwire-sample/README.md

 # Shopify Hotwire Sample

+> 🔒 Future updates to app template will be published in private repository available only for Github Sponsors.
+The new version with App Bridge 4, Shopify CLI 3, and the other improvements is already there.
+[Become a sponsor](https://github.com/sponsors/kirillplatonov) to get an access.

 The sample app includes:
 - JWT integration for [Hotwire Turbo](https://turbo.hotwired.dev/)
 - JWT integration for [Rails Request.JS](https://github.com/rails/request.js)